Skip to content Skip to footer

 A presentation team or a lobbyist can secure a sponsor—whether a leading corporation like P&G, a federal agency like the Department of Labor—or even the underperforming DOE (if restructured)

-Testing and all pre-implementation costs will be a function of the sponsor.
+Testing and implementation funding will be a function of the sponsor.

 Operational costs (tens of millions) and cloud costs (potentially in the billions) will be covered by the sponsor.